pankajkumarbij/easy-job-intern/README.md

   (b) for run server use 'nodemon' or 'node index.js' after change directory to server.
 ```
 Start Working on it and make a PR.
+For a more clear understanding of contribution guidelines please read contributing.MD file.

 # Open Source Programs we have been associated with: